Edward R. Murrow: Later television career

-Murrow's hard-hitting approach to the news, however, cost him influence in the world of television.
+Murrow's hard-hitting approach to the news cost him influence in the world of television.
 See It Now occasionally scored high ratings (usually when it was tackling a particularly controversial subject), but in general, it did not score well on prime-time television.

 When a quiz show phenomenon began and took TV by storm in the mid-1950s, Murrow realized the days of See It Now as a weekly show were numbered.
 (Biographer Joseph Persico notes that Murrow, watching an early episode of The $64,000 Question air just before his own See It Now, is said to have turned to Friendly and asked how long they expected to keep their time slot).

 See It Now was knocked out of its weekly slot in 1955 after sponsor Alcoa withdrew its advertising, but the show remained as a series of occasional TV special news reports that defined television documentary news coverage.
 Despite the show's prestige, CBS had difficulty finding a regular sponsor, since it aired intermittently in its new time slot (Sunday afternoons at 5 p.m.
 ET by the end of 1956) and could not develop a regular audience.

 In 1956, Murrow took time to appear as the on-screen narrator of a special prologue for Michael Todd's epic production, Around the World in 80 Days.
 Although the prologue was generally omitted on telecasts of the film, it was included in home video releases.

 Beginning in 1958, Murrow hosted a talk show entitled Small World that brought together political figures for one-to-one debates.
 In January 1959, he appeared on WGBH's The Press and the People with Louis Lyons, discussing the responsibilities of television journalism.

 Murrow appeared as himself in a cameo in the British film production of Sink the Bismarck! in 1960, recreating some of the wartime broadcasts he did from London for CBS.

 On September 16, 1962, he introduced educational television to New York City via the maiden broadcast of WNDT, which became WNET.